 KEY POINTS by Sector

-Rail
+Rail transport

-Travelling Fairs and Circuses
+Travelling fairs and circuses

-Golf Courses
+Golf courses

-Rebated fuel in unusual circumstances after 1 April 2022
+Rebated fuel in unusual circumstances after April 2022

 For instance, you may use rebated fuel for technical or safety purposes because using full duty diesel fuel isn’t compatible with your vehicles, vessels, machines or appliances.

 HMRC recognises that there will be a transition period between the rule changes and rebated fuel being used up in a storage tank.
-The extent of this will depend on the:

-- type of vehicle, vessel, machine or appliance
+• Type of vehicle, vessel, machine or appliance

-- size of fuel tank
+• Size of fuel tank

-- rate of fuel consumption
+• Rate of fuel consumption

-It acknowledges that due to maintaining minimal stock levels for safety and operational reasons, full duty paid fuel may be blended with existing stocks of rebated fuel which may result in the red indicator being left in the tank after the rule changes.
+It acknowledges that due to maintaining minimal stock levels for safety and operational reasons, full duty paid fuel may be blended with existing stocks of rebated fuel, which may result in the red indicator being left in the tank after the rule changes.

 HMRC will check receipts and invoice records and only target those who are wilfully and illegally using red diesel.
 If you’ve taken reasonable steps to switch to full duty fuels, it will work with you to ensure you’re on the right side of the law.
 It will check if testing and records of the stocks are consistent to determine if the rebated fuel was put in the tank before the rule changes.